Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and magnetized quark-gluon plasma

 where $r^{\textrm{var}}_{\textrm{max}}\equiv\sqrt{h_0^{\textrm{far}}}\left[\tilde{r}^{\textrm{fixed}}_{\textrm{max}}- a_0^{\textrm{far}}+\ln\left(\phi_A^{1/\nu}\right)\right]$, with $\tilde{r}^{\textrm{fixed}}_{\textrm{max}}$ being a fixed ultraviolet cutoff in standard coordinates which must be chosen such that the upper limits of integration in Eq.\ \eqref{eq:magsusc} satisfy $r_{\textrm{conformal}}\le r^{\textrm{var}}_{\textrm{max}}\le r_{\textrm{max}}$ for all the background geometries under consideration.
 We remark that $r_{\textrm{conformal}}$ is a value of the radial coordinate\footnote{Typically, $r_{\textrm{conformal}}\sim 2$.} where the background geometry already reached the conformal AdS$_5$ ultraviolet fixed point (within some numerical tolerance), and $r_{\textrm{max}}\ge r_{\textrm{conformal}}$ is the maximum value of the radial coordinate up to which we perform the numerical integration of the bulk equations of motion.
 By taking as phenomenological input the LQCD magnetic susceptibility at finite temperature and zero magnetic field with $2+1$ flavors and physical values of the quark masses from Ref. \cite{Bonati:2013vba}, one may fix the form of the Maxwell-dilaton coupling function as follows \cite{Finazzo:2016mhm},

 with the result displayed in Fig. \ref{fig:EMD+Bthermo} (a).

-Also in Fig. \ref{fig:EMD+Bthermo}, we show the predictions from the anisotropic EMD model at finite $(T,eB)$ \cite{Finazzo:2016mhm} compared to the LQCD results from \cite{Bali:2014kia} for (b) the pressure difference,\footnote{Similarly to what was done in Eq. \eqref{eq:Papprox}, one may evaluate the pressure as the temperature integral of the entropy density in \eqref{eq:anisothermo}, calculated with the magnetic field held fixed.
-As discussed in detail in Section 2 of \cite{Bali:2014kia}, this gives the isotropic pressure in the so-called ``$B$-scheme'', where the magnetic field is held fixed during compression, with the pressure being the response function of the system to such a compression.
-Correspondingly, this also gives the anisotropic longitudinal pressure in the direction of the magnetic field in the so-called ``$\Phi$-scheme'', where it is the magnetic flux that is held fixed during a compression.
-In the $\Phi$-scheme, the transverse pressures (to the direction of the magnetic field) depend on the magnetization of the medium, which requires holographic renormalization of the bulk action to be evaluated through the gauge-gravity duality, and that has not been calculated in Refs. \cite{Rougemont:2015oea,Finazzo:2016mhm}.} $\Delta p(T,eB)\equiv p(T,eB)-p(T=125\textrm{MeV},eB)$, (c) the normalized entropy density $s/T^3$ (we also show the LQCD results from \cite{Borsanyi:2013bia} at $B=0$), and (d) the crossover temperature as a function of the magnetic field, as extracted from the inflection of $s/T^3$.
+Also in Fig. \ref{fig:EMD+Bthermo}, we show the predictions from the magnetic EMD model at finite $(T,eB)$ \cite{Finazzo:2016mhm} compared to the LQCD results from \cite{Bali:2014kia} for (b) the pressure difference, $\Delta p(T,eB)\equiv p(T,eB)-p(T=125\textrm{MeV},eB)$, (c) the normalized entropy density $s/T^3$ (we also show the LQCD results from \cite{Borsanyi:2013bia} at $B=0$), and (d) the crossover temperature as a function of the magnetic field, as extracted from the inflection of $s/T^3$.
 For the values of the magnetic field considered there is no actual phase transition between the hadronic and partonic regimes of the hot and magnetized QCD matter, just an analytic crossover.
-Contrary to the isotropic EMD model at finite $(T,\mu_B)$ from Refs. \cite{Critelli:2017oub,Grefa:2021qvt,Grefa:2022sav}, whose phase diagram has been deeply investigated, the phase diagram of the anisotropic EMD model at finite $(T,eB)$ from Refs. \cite{Critelli:2016cvq,Finazzo:2016mhm,Rougemont:2020had} still remains largely unexplored.
-One challenge, however, is that the anisotropic EMD model typically requires a much larger set of background black hole solutions than the isotropic model in order to allow for smooth interpolations of physical observables as functions of $T$ and $eB$.
+Contrary to the EMD model at finite $(T,\mu_B)$ from Refs. \cite{Critelli:2017oub,Grefa:2021qvt,Grefa:2022sav}, whose phase diagram has been deeply investigated, the phase diagram of the magnetic EMD model at finite $(T,eB)$ from Refs. \cite{Critelli:2016cvq,Finazzo:2016mhm,Rougemont:2020had} still remains largely unexplored.
+One challenge, however, is that the magnetic EMD model typically requires a much larger set of background black hole solutions than the baryon dense model in order to allow for smooth interpolations of physical observables as functions of $T$ and $eB$.